reactjs/rfcs/text/0000-ssrReconciliation.md

 # Drawbacks

-Increased validating cost, and the developer might overuse this to prevent any mismatch.
+Increased validating cost during hydration, and the developer might overuse this to prevent any mismatch in the future.

 # Alternatives